CS-433/ml-project-2-nocommonpoint_v2/README.md

 The returned value is a dictionary containing the mean/std of metrics over all folds.
 For our experiments, check out the notebooks explained below.

+We strived to make this one as flexible and practical as possible!

 ## Our Reproduction Notebooks

 The notebooks for reproducing the numerical figures and tables we put in our project report and containing extra insights are listed here: